-Figure 22: Selected demand reduction level in 2050 under different scenarios weight on near term costs in CCP, results in the model not taking up the immediately available options for demand reductions, although this is reversed by 2050 when the CCP runs is decarbonising to a very great extent.
+As expected demand reduction levels are lowest in CFH for all sectors.
+The level of demand reduction increases with the successive mitigation targets in CFH, CLC, CAM and CSAM in 2035 and 2050.
+But demand reduction under CCP and CCSP in 2050 are not similar as the mitigation pattern is different for these runs.
+As before the relatively lower weight on near term costs in CCP, results in the model not taking up the immediately available options for demand reductions, although this is reversed by 2050 when the CCP runs is decarbonising to a very great extent.
 Demands reductions in 2050 under CCSP are generally lower as the model place more weight on late-period demand welfare losses except residential sector (electricity and gas energy service demands).
-In terms of early demand reductions for CCSP, this is seen in residential electricity and gas energy service demands where demands are sharply reduced as an alternative to (relatively expensive) power sector decarbonisation.
+In terms of early demand reductions for CCSP, this is seen in residential electricity and gas energy service demands are sharply reduced as an alternative to (relatively expensive) power sector decarbonisation.
 Interestingly, no demand reductions are envisaged in personal transport where the CCSP run undertakes very significant technological substitution.